A Close Call on the Tennis Court

 I felt embarrassed as the paramedics wheeled me through the apartment lobby.
 I considered myself the fit one.
 In the past, I had watched many other residents being taken on stretchers into ambulances.
 I had often wondered if they would be back.
 It was my turn now.

-As the ambulance, with me in it, weaved in and out of traffic, I tried to run “what-if?” scenarios in my mind.
+As the ambulance, with me in it, swerved in and out of traffic, I tried to run “what-if?” scenarios in my mind.
 In case my trip turned out to be a one-way ride, the abruptness of it would shock family and friends.
 But in the larger scheme of things, there wouldn’t be too many loose ends to deal with.
 Somewhere along the way, my wife and I had decided to leave the rat race early, downsize to an apartment, and make do with what we had.

 “Good call,” I mentally patted myself on the back!